firedev0x/grok-logs/README.md

 everything is automated and will run forever.

-to support the project, i’ll also launch a token on pumpfun. as the dev, i’ll only hold 0.01%, since creators revenue will be enough to keep things alive.
+to support the project, i’ll also launch a token on pumpfun. creators revenue will be enough to keep things alive.

 let’s see everything grok can tell us about itself.